mamba-org/mamba/docs/source/installation.rst

 .. note::
   Additional builds are available for linux-aarch64 (ARM64) and linux-ppc64le.
 Just modify ``linux-64`` in the URL above to match the desired architecture.
+  You can find the available builds on `anaconda.org <https://anaconda.org/conda-forge/micromamba/files>`_.

 After extraction is completed, we can use the micromamba binary.